MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werregisterapplocaldump.md

 # WerRegisterAppLocalDump function

 ## -description

-Registers a path relative to the local app store for the calling application where Windows Error Reporting (WER) should save a copy of the diagnostic memory dump that WER collects when one of the processes for the application stops responding.
+Registers a path, relative to the [LocalFolder](https://docs.microsoft.com/uwp/api/windows.storage.applicationdata.localfolder) of the packaged application, where a copy of the diagnostic memory dump that Windows Error Reporting (WER) collects when one of the processes for the application stops responding should be saved.

 ## -parameters

 ### -param localAppDataRelativePath [in]

 The path relative to the local app store for the calling application where WER should save a copy of the diagnostic memory dump that WER collects when one of the processes for the application stops responding.
-The maximum length for this relative path in characters is <b>WER_MAX_LOCAL_DUMP_SUBPATH_LENGTH</b>, which has a value of 64.
+The maximum length for this relative path in characters is **WER_MAX_LOCAL_DUMP_SUBPATH_LENGTH**, which has a value of 64.
 This maximum length includes the null-termination character.

 ## -returns

-This function returns <b>S_OK</b> on success or an error code on failure, including the following error codes.
+This function returns **S_OK** on success or an error code on failure, including the following error codes.

 <table>
 <tr>